sdoira/U96-SVM/README.md

 ## License
 ### Hardware
 The hardware documentation and products included in this repository are licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
+The hardware documentation is contained in the following directory.
+	/eagle/

 ### Software
 The software design files included in this repository are available under the MIT license.